Lenovo Thinkpad X1 Fold Series

 Rating: Total score: 50%

-Source: Mobile Syrup English EN→zh-CN
+Source: Mobile Syrup EN→zh-CN

 Lenovo’s X1 Fold is an excellent first attempt, but I think most people would be better off waiting for a second generation Fold.
 In so many ways, the X1 Fold feels like the future.
 It’s versatile, you can bend and manipulate it to adapt to nearly any workflow.
 And yet, when I try to use it, it grinds my workflow to a crawl.